 Our case study provides a unique isotope dataset of an AR event in southwestern Norway.
 More cases should be performed in the future to test the more general validity of the results obtained in this case study.
-However, from one case already it is apparent that the isotopic information from combined (paired) combined information from paried water vapour and precipitation isotope sampling can be highly valuable for future data-model comparison studies with isotope-enabled weather prediction models.
+However, from one case already it is apparent that the combined information from paried paired water vapour and precipitation sampling can be highly valuable for future data-model comparison studies with isotope-enabled weather prediction models.